Generalized Gradient Descent is a Hypergraph Functor: Generalized Gradient Descent as a Hypergraph Functor

 \section{Generalized Gradient Descent as a Hypergraph Functor}

-In order to proceed we need to recall many definitions from prior work.
-For convenience, they have been included in Appendix \ref{sec:app}.
-The reader who is unfamiliar with Cartesian reverse derivative categories, linear maps in CRDCs, optimization domains, and generalized gradients may wish to peruse the appendix before proceeding.

-The fundamental component for generalized optimization is the notion of an \emph{optimization domain}, which generalizes the role of the real numbers in defining the ``cost" or ``value" of a given configuration of decision variables.
-Specifically, an \define{optimization domain} consists of a pair $(\CC, R)$ where $\CC$ is a Cartesian reverse derivative category and $R\in \CC$ has the structure of an ordered commutative ring (for full details, see Definition \ref{def:opt-dom}).
-To construct hypergraph categories of objectives and optimizers, we will also require that the subcategory of linear maps in $\CC$, denoted $\lin(\CC)$, has finite limits.
+To construct hypergraph categories of objectives and optimizers, we will require that the subcategory of linear maps in $\CC$, denoted $\lin(\CC)$, has finite limits.
 Going forward, we use $\times$ to denote the product and $*$ to denote the terminal object in an arbitrary CRDC.
+Proofs of theorems are given in the appendix.